ellakoa/postcard-poem/content/posts/carrots-and-sticks.md

   All day he was puzzled until he fell asleep.

-  Milo dreamt of carrots raining down and reluctantly awoke to a snuffling sound.
+  Milo dreamt of carrots raining down reluctantly waking to a snuffling sound.
-  Outside the window munching carrot treats were magnificent creatures with hooved feet.
+  Outside the window munching carrot treats were magnificent creatures with big hooved feet.

   Milo was in awe of the reindeer he saw
   What a sight on this cold chilly night.